 Historic building permits database project

-Looking for a historic architect, cost, or construction date of a property?
+Looking for a historic built property information – an owner, architect, build cost, or construction date?

-Launched Nov 2011, and recipient of the City of Vancouver 2015 Heritage Award of Honour, our ongoing Vancouver Building Permits Database, currently contains online over 65,000 hand-transcribed searchable historic permits, with thanks to a Vancouver125 Grant for making the project launch possible, and volunteers for ongoing transcriptions!
+Launched Nov 2011, and recipient of the City of Vancouver 2015 Heritage Award of Honour, our ongoing Vancouver Building Permits Database, currently contains online over 84,000 hand-transcribed searchable historic permits.

 Beginning in 2009, we began to prepare the data to serve as the basis for an online searchable database available to the public, launched in late 2011.
 This entailed manually comparing the originally transcribed data with the original books, ensuring the data and spelling is accurate, and subsequently filling in any missing information and/or additional data.

-Our original launch for the online database was Wednesday, November 23, 2011, at the Vancouver Archives.
+Our original launch for the online database was Wednesday, November 23, 2011, at the City of Vancouver Archives.

 The primary sources for these records are the original building permit registers stored at the City of Vancouver Archives.
 The registers consist of applications to construct, move or improve existing buildings.